mankenavenkatesh/Language-Agnosticism/README.md

 # Language Agnostic

-## What does language agnosticsm mean?
+## What does language agnosticism mean?
 Language Agnosticism means choosing a language that best fits a particular task based on factors like ecosystem, developer skill-sets, performance etc. If you are a language agnostic aspirant, you need to transcend the boundary of a specific set of language.

 ## Why should you be language agnostic?